Saturday, June 30, 2018

 So they didn’t discover who it was.

 I was just wondering why all those lab vessels are to this day called beakers, anyway?
 Because of the beaks?
 What is a retort?
 An alembic?
 I’m not clear on a lot of matters alchemical.
 Still, given that this is what we are presented with, the message seems to me clear, that the tellers of the story intended to tell us that Atiyoga Mind Series Dzogchen is not just a distillation, it’s a super-refined super-distillation of the Buddha’s teachings, the essence of the essence.
-(Ever wonder why the Mind Series texts are so tiny, as short as just six lines of verse?)
+(Ever wonder why the earliest Mind Series texts are so tiny, as short as just six lines of verse?)
 They are saying that this process creates something miraculously effective, something like the universal medicine or gold-transforming elixir promised by alchemical manipulations of the elements.
 Well, that’s what I’m thinking.
 What do you think they wanted to say?

 PS: I appreciate you allowing me this time to talk about a strange idea that popped into my head, but now I really have to go back to my less fun work.
-I was letting myself get tied up in the tedium of it, and so I thank you for the brief respite.
+I was letting myself get tied up in the tedium of it all, and so I thank you for the brief respite.
 And one more thing, I would like to encourage or even urge you to exercise your freedom of expression.
 As they say, use it or lose it.
 Say what you think!
 And if you want, you can say it here in the comments section.

 • • •

-The Double Pelican, from the Buch zu Distillieren, by Hieronymus Brunschwig, 1519 CEI think this can also be called the Twins.
+The Double Pelican, from the Buch zu Distillieren, by Hieronymus Brunschwig, 1519 CEI think this can also be called The Twins.
 I wonder how the distillate could ever be removed from it.

-Agrawal, D.P., “Indian Chemistry through the Ages.”
+D.P.
+Agrawal, “Indian Chemistry through the Ages.”
 If you wonder whether India knew the use of distilling apparatus, this essay is for you.
 Not only did she know about it, she may have invented it.

 Dpal-lhun-dgra-'dul, Bod-kyi Lo-rgyus Thog-gi Skyes-mchog Pa-gor Bai-ro-tsa-na'i Skor-gyi Dpyad-brjod, Bod-ljongs Mi-dmangs Dpe-skrun-khang (Lhasa 2012).
 This is really just an edition of Great Mask biography in 15 chapters, with a very long introductory section added by the modern editor.
 For the firewall see p.
 335.